alexk99/the_router/quagga_bgp.md

 # Dynamic routing.
 Integration with Quagga or FRR.

-Integration with Quagga/FRR is built on using Kernel network interfaces (KNI) on the DPDK side and <a href="http://www.nongnu.org/quagga/docs/docs-multi/zebra-FIB-push-interface.html">zebra FIB push interface</a> on the quagga's side.
+Integration with Quagga/FRR is built on using Kernel network interfaces (KNI) on the BisonRouter side and <a href="http://www.nongnu.org/quagga/docs/docs-multi/zebra-FIB-push-interface.html">zebra FIB push interface</a> on the quagga's side.

 <img src="http://therouter.net/images/quagga.png">

-KNI interfaces are created for every router's virtual interfaces (VIF) that are going to participate in the dynamic routing interaction with external routers.
-To do so 'kni' flag must be used in the creation of a VIF.
-Kni flag instructs the router's core to create KNI interface in the linux kernel and forward to it all packets that are destined to any ip address of the parent VIF.
-In other words all the conroll plane traffic goes through the KNI interfaces, so Quagga BGP daemon can receive it and sends responses back to the world.
+KNI interfaces should be created for every BisonRouter virtual interfaces (VIF) that are going to participate in dynamic routing with external routers.
+To do so a KNI flag must be used in the creation of a VIF.
+The KNI flag instructs the BisonRouter to create a KNI interface in the linux kernel and forward to it all packets that are destined to any ip address of the parent VIF.
+In other words all the conroll plane traffic will go through the KNI interfaces, so Quagga/FRR BGP daemon can receive it and send responses back to the wire.

-Once the quagga has received a route it will try to push it throuht its 'FIB push inteface'.
-TheRouter listens on that interface for a route updates add install them into its main routing table.
-That updates instruct router's data plane core to forward traffic to the right destinaion.
-So, control plane trafic goes along slow path through KNI to the quagga and then back to the router through FPM interface.
-But data traffic will always go along the fast path right through the router's core to a destination.
+Once the Quagga/FRR has received a route it will try to send it to 'FIB push inteface'.
+BisonRouter listens on that interface for a route updates add install them into its main routing table.
+Those updates instruct router's data plane core to forward traffic to the right destinaion.
+So, control plane trafic goes along the slow path through KNI to the Quagga/FRR and then back to the router through FPM interface.
+But data traffic will always go along the fast path right through the BisonRouter's core.

 ## Using a separate network namespace

-Since linux host running TheRouter can be used for running other network related programs (for example dhcpd, radius, etc..) that use different NICs and network different routes it would be very convinient to completly separate linux network stack and the TheRouter network enviroment.
-Linux network namespace is ideal solution for that task.
-TheRouter and Quagga/FRR will be running in one network space and linux and all standart programs it hosts will be running in the default network namespace.
+Since linux host running BisonRouter can be used for running other network related programs (for example dhcpd, radius, etc..) that use different NICs and different network routes it would be very convinient to use two separate linux network namespaces.
-Therefore the dynamic routes that Quagga/FRR creates for TheRouter will be installed in the dedicated routing table and will not mess with linux routes.
+BisonRouter and Quagga/FRR will be running in one network namespace and linux and the programs it hosts will be running in the default network namespace.
+Therefore the dynamic routes that Quagga/FRR creates for BisonRouter will be installed in the dedicated routing table and will not mess with linux routes.

-First, a network namespace should be created:
+The 'bisonrouter start' command starts BisonRouter daemon in the 'br' namesace.

 	ip netns add tr

-Second, TheRouter and Quagga/FRR components (bgpd, ospfd, zebra) should be started in the created namespace "tr" by using the following prexix for a startup command:
+To start the Quagga/FRR components (bgpd, ospfd, zebra) in the same network namespace "tr" a following prexix can be used in a startup command:

 	ip netns exec tr <command>

-For example, in order to run TheRouter in the network namespace named "tr" TheRouter should be started using the command:

-	ip netns exec tr \<route_path>\the_router --proc-type=primary -c 0xF --lcores=...

-Also, note that rcli and telnet command for confiring TheRouter and Quagga should be also executed in the "tr" namespace.
+Note that the telnet command for connecting to Quagga/FRR should be executed in the "tr" namespace.
 So, it's very convinient to define a bash variable and use it instead of typing 'ip netns exec tr' each time.

 	export rvrf="ip netns exec tr"
-	$rvrf rcli sh ip route
 	$rvrf telnet localhost bgpd

 ## Quagga/FRR installation